M-Grzymowicz/Banking-Customer-Churn---Analysis-and-Prediction/README.md

 # Banking Customer Churn: Analysis and Prediction
-Project: Detection of churners among bank customers
+Project: Detecting Customer Churn in Banking

 ### Project Overview
-Objective: The goal of the project is to detect customer churn based on different features, e.g., account balance, tenure, estimated salary  etc.
+The goal of this project is to predict customer churn based on various features such as account balance, tenure, estimated salary, and others.

-Context: Based on the research data-set, which is given on [Kaggle: Banking Customer Churn Prediction Dataset ](https://www.https://www.kaggle.com/datasets/saurabhbadole/bank-customer-churn-prediction-dataset), I developped a classification model to identify customers which are at risk of leaving the bank.
-As the finansial data of  bank customers are sensitive, the dataset is not a real world data.
-It describes hypothetical bank.
+Based on the dataset provided on [Kaggle: Banking Customer Churn Prediction Dataset  ](https://www.https://www.kaggle.com/datasets/saurabhbadole/bank-customer-churn-prediction-dataset), I developed a classification model to identify customers who are at risk of leaving the bank.
+Since financial data of bank customers is highly sensitive, the dataset does not reflect real-world data but rather describes a hypothetical bank.

-Significance: This kind of prediction models can be very helpful to any financial institutions to keep their clients.
-As studies referenced by Harward Business Review wskazuja:   *“Acquiring a new customer can cost 5 to 25 times more than retaining an existing one.”*
+Significance: This type of predictive model can be highly valuable for financial institutions aiming to retain their customers.
+As highlighted by the Harvard Business Review,

+*“Acquiring a new customer can cost 5 to 25 times more than retaining an existing one.”*

+Customer retention strategies supported by data-driven insights can therefore lead to significant cost savings and improved customer loyalty.

-Goal: prediction of customer churn
+Goal: To predict customer churn using relevant features and machine learning techniques.

 ## Author